BestBeforeApp/bestbefore-privacy-policy/README.md

 • Deliver and facilitate the delivery of services to the user.
 • Send administrative information to you (details about our products and services, changes to our terms and policies, and other similar information).
 • Fulfill and manage your Subscription Plans.
-• Protect our Services from fraud, abuse, and spam.
+• Protect our Services from fraud, abuse and spam.
 • Maintain and improve our systems and Services.
 • Anonymously analyze collected data and information statistically (this helps us ensure an optimal level of protection for the personal data we process).